You can challenge a will in North Carolina on several grounds:

 An attested written will is a written will signed by the testator and attested by at least two competent witnesses.
 The testator must, with intent to sign the will, do so by actually signing the will or by having someone else in the testator’s presence and at the testator’s direction sign the testator’s name thereon.
 The testator must signify to the attesting witnesses that the instrument is the testator’s instrument by signing it in their presence or by acknowledging to them the testator’s signature previously affixed thereto, either of which may be done before the attesting witnesses separately.
 The attesting witnesses must sign the will in the presence of the testator but need not sign in the presence of each other.
 N.C.
-Gen. Stat. § 31-3.3
+Gen. Stat. § 31-3.3.
+If an attested will only has one witness, the will is subject to challenge under North Carolina law.

 (2) Declared to be that person’s will before two competent witnesses simultaneously present at the making thereof and specially requested by the person to bear witness thereto.
 N.C.
 Gen. Stat. § 31-3.5.